toastygm/split-join-journal/README.md

 2. Split all of the pages in a Journal into separate Journals (one page per journal), either in a new folder or in the existing folder.
 3. Join all of the Journals (and all of their pages) within a single folder into a new single Journal, with all of the pages from all of the Journals.

+This module was inspired by the module "Split Journal", which worked with the old V1 journals.